costas-g/ds_project_raft/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EKPA License.

 ## References